uprun/WebPad/README.md

 The main motto:

-[YAnGNI] : You Are not Gonna Need It
+1) [YAnGNI] : You Are not Gonna Need It
+2) functions and files of less than 60 lines
+3) names should be compact
+4) no usage of "and" in names

 # Support on Patreon